Here are some add-ons that I created (in all cases more than a decade ago) for old DOS games. Feel free to do with them whatever you will.

 - Level four is set in a pit.
 It’s by the other designer, although I did add a thing or two.

 - Level five is my best achievement, and contains several puzzles.
 Tip: every puzzle you solve reduces the number of monsters you have to face near the end, so don’t enter the tunnel beyond the locked doors until you’ve solved all the puzzles you care to.
+(I have one regret: I included a feature because my codesigner was fond of it, and in the process compromised the elegance and coherence of the relevant room.)

 - Level six is another one of mine, and contains high climbs and precarious ledges.
 If you are playing by means of a DOS emulator, the ledges will probably be somewhat too precarious.
 DOS emulators and precarious ledges don’t mix so well, sorry.